ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/compiling/index.md

 ## Web applications {#web-applications}

-The compiler will also produce the **Application Binary Interface (ABI)** which you need in order for your application to understand the contract and call the contract's functions.
+When the smart contracts are deployed and executed it porduces two outputs the opcode and the compiler will also produce the **Application Binary Interface (ABI)** which you need in order for your application(front-end) to understand the contract and call the contract's functions.

+When smart contracts are deployed all the functions inside the contrac are in opcodes now and our application(front-end) needs a way to look for the contract and communicate with it using the function name. **ABI** acts as an interface for communication between our application and the smart contract in binaries.

 The ABI is a JSON file that describes the deployed contract and its smart contract functions.
 This helps bridge the gap between web2 and web3